 Windows 10/8 introduces a new feature, which was not available in Windows 7 or earlier.
 This feature gives you an option, whereby you can prevent or allow the “This destination already contains a folder named” warning dialog box from appearing, when you are moving or copying a folder, with the same name, from one destination to another.
+If Windows 10 is not showing a duplicate warning when copying files and folders, you need to check these settings.

 Folder Merge Conflict in Windows 10